JrSchild/rawhide/README.md

 - Most awesome way for this to work is use `npm install -g rawhide` to install the framework.
 	- `rawhide init` to create a dummy test case with configuration, basic adapters, models and workloads.
 	- `rawhide run` start the testcase.
+	- `rawhide add database` will give you a set of questions to add a new database to your project.
+If the connector is not predefined it gives you the chance to do so.
+This will create the databases directory, update your configuration and package.json file.
 - ThroughputController independent of settings.
 	- Implement PIDController for better algorithm to adjust operations per second.
 - The problem of ThroughputController is that it's response is too late.
 If the latency is five seconds, then the response of the PIDController will be five seconds behind as well.